w5xd/NyeVikingPowerMonitor/README.md

 And it is surprising how little will work.
 It is not necessary for the space between the pads to be completely clear of paste, but don't leave any big blobs.
-I found that if I could get the paste to form a thing string from my wire tool, that one strand of that thin string laid down across the entire row of 10 pins from pins 1 through 10 of the LED driver baked well. </p>
+I found that if I could get the paste to form a thing string from my wire tool, that one strand of that thin string laid down across the entire row of 10 pins from pins 1 through 10 of the LED driver baked well.
+If a solder bridge forms while baking, I found that a fresh piece of copper de-soldering braid would usually remove the bridge first try. </p>
 <p>
 The SMD ICs put up with some abuse from my mistakes.
 I had placed the 6 pin 5V step-up IC rotated 180 degrees from its proper position.